Skip to main content

 The Timurid Princess

-Hamida Banu Begum was waiting with moist eyes, for the son she hadn’t seen since almost a year when they left her in Kabul to go to Persia, he seemed to have grown more handsome in a year, and she wiped away her tears.
+Hamida Banu Begum was waiting with moist eyes for the son she hadn’t seen for almost a year since they left her in Kabul to go to Persia. he seemed to have grown more handsome in a year, and she wiped away her tears.
 Hugging her, he felt at home.
 Finally.
-He greeted his stepmother Bega Begum, his aunts, from his paternal and maternal sides, his cousins, and his foster mothers Maham Anga and Jiji Anga.
+He greeted his stepmother, Bega Begum, his aunts from his paternal and maternal sides, his cousins, and his foster mothers, Maham Anga and Jiji Anga.
 They had all been waiting for him.
-Bega Begum kissed his forehead blessing him.
-It was then that his eyes searched for another face, the one he hadn’t even realized was missing, till now.
+Bega Begum kissed his forehead, blessing him.
+It was then that his eyes searched for another face, the one he hadn’t even realised was missing till now.
 His searching eyes met his mother’s gaze awkwardly.

 She hurried to his room, through the corridor, her anklets making music and reached the room from the other side, faster than him.
 She then sat on the couch near his bed, eagerly waiting, heart thumping in excitement, her eyes fixed on the door.